-Whenever a concentration affects a market that is subject to sectoral regulation, the Competition Authority must hear the opinion of the relevant regulatory authority.
+Whenever a concentration affects a market that is subject to sectoral regulation, the Competition Authority must hear the opinion of the relevant regulatory authority before issuing a final decision (either in Phase 1 or Phase 2).
 The opinion of the regulatory authorities does not suspend the time periods mentioned above and is not binding on the Authority, with the exception of the regulatory authority for the media sector (see question 1.4 above).

-In case of ex officio proceedings initiated by the Authority, the Authority is not bound by any time limits to decide (see question 3.3 above).
+In case of ex officio proceedings initiated by the Authority, the time limits are considerably extended (see question 3.3 above).